 If cracks only represent minor defects, they are often repaired preventively in order to avoid further damage.
-This particularly includes corrosion prevention, the consequential damage of which includes spalling and loss of strength later inevitably leads to higher renovation costs.
+This particularly includes corrosion prevention, the consequential damage of which (e.g. spalling of the concrete cover) later inevitably leads to higher renovation costs.